 Calm is most well-known for its meditations.
 After a busy day at class or a busy round of clinical rotations at the hospital, it can be hard for nursing students to unwind.
 Their minds are often buzzing with thoughts of their next test, or of how their patients are doing.
 Calm’s guided meditations can help calm a nursing student’s busy mind, and the app’s guided sleep options can help nursing students to drift off to dreamland without the racing thoughts of what the next day holds.

-Calm also provides relaxing nature scenes that can be used while working out, relaxing, studying, or even on the rare break at work.
+Calm also provides relaxing nature scenes that can be used while working out, relaxing, studying, or even on a rare break at work.
 While it can be hard to believe that something as small as an app can make a huge difference in stress levels during COVID-19, Calm has more than 700,000 5-star reviews.
 Users rave about how just a few minutes with the Calm app can set a positive tone for the day, as well as how quickly the app can turn a tough day around.

 Nurses who enjoy art may feel that the best mental health app out there for nurses is Colorfy.
 This digital coloring app allows nurses to take a step back from their busy days at work to focus on something completely creative.
 Zoning out while completing a coloring task in the Colorfy app can be a fun, relaxing way to give the brain a break from the stresses of working in a hospital during the COVID-19 pandemic.